ben-trainer/osTicket/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 In this lab, I install the ticketing system osTicket from the ground up using neccessary installation files.
-The lab is done in Windows 10 Pro 22H2 VM made on Microsoft Azure.
-I will outline the steps using pictures in this github repository. <br />
+I will outline the steps using pictures in this GitHub repository. <br />